Sports performance. Move better, perform better, stay healthy.

 We tailor our work to your sport's specific requirements while maintaining the whole-body perspective.
 A golfer's swing limitations might require addressing hip restrictions, ribcage mobility, and core organization.
 A climber's shoulder issues might stem from ribcage restrictions and hip limitations.
 A runner's knee pain might require foot and hip work.
 We treat you as a complete athlete, addressing sport-specific needs within the context of your entire structure.

 This sport-specific focus ensures improvements transfer directly to your performance.
-You'll feel changes in how you move in your sport, not just in isolated exercises.
+You will feel changes in how you move in your sport, not just in isolated exercises.
 Your swing becomes more powerful.
 Your climbing feels more efficient.
 Your running becomes smoother.
 Your surfing improves.
 The work translates because we address the structural and movement patterns that actually matter for your sport.

 We work with golfers wanting more power and consistency, climbers dealing with shoulder or finger issues, cyclists and runners optimizing biomechanics, surfers improving paddle strength and wave performance, and athletes from every sport imaginable.
 The principles of good structure and movement quality are universal, even as we tailor the application to your specific needs.

-Whether you're trying to break through a performance plateau, prevent recurring injuries, recover from an injury stronger than before, or simply optimize your movement for better performance, our work can help.
+Whether you are trying to break through a performance plateau, prevent recurring injuries, recover from an injury stronger than before, or simply optimize your movement for better performance, our work can help.
 The common thread is a commitment to improvement and a willingness to address the structural and movement foundations that support athletic performance.

 How can Structural Integration improve my athletic performance?